duthied/Free-Friendika/doc/README.md

 # About the docs of the Friendica Project

+**Note**: It is expected that some of the links in these files wont work in the Friendica repository as they are supposed to work on an installed Friendica node.

 ## User and Admin documentation

 Every Friendica node has the _current_ version of the user and admin documentation avail-able in the `/help` location.